k0retux/fuddly/docs/source/data_model.rst

   Maximum valid value for the node backed by this *Integer object*.

 ``default`` [optional, default value: **None**]
-  If ``int_list`` is not provided, this value if provided will be used as the default one.
+  If ``values`` is not provided, this value if provided will be used as the default one.

 ``determinist`` [default value: **True**]
   If set to ``True`` generated values will be in a deterministic